spacetimeengineer/mupy/README.md

 # About

 μpy or mupy is a shorthand for python manufacturing utility and reffers to a new system development technology implemented in the form of a python pip installable package.
-The μpy package essentially proposes to the open source community a new way to design, distrubute and manufacture technology with an emphasis on community, modularity, decentralization, scaling, customization, parametrization, encodability and certification.
+The μpy package essentially proposes to the open source community a new model for designing, distributing and manufacturing technology with an emphasis on community, modularity, decentralization, scaling, customization, parametrization, encodability and certification.

 ### Note from the developer

-### Disclaimer
+This system got a little out of hand and mabye a little over engineered in the process but I think there might be something here.

+ I adit I tried really hard to give meanign or form to the essentially hobeld together feature package which was only designed to do what served my purposes for my projects.

+  Thats another thing I dont really want to work too much on this system since it works well enough

+open scad is just too powerful but not for everyone.
+This is sortof unfortuneate but the good news is that

+This project has limitations and is hacky sortof.

+    - Still work in openscad IDE.
+    - openscad is single threaded

 ### Why build mupy